 This application note provides details of each cause and suggests solutions.

-Problem: Some USB to serial converters do not provide sufficient current on their control lines to power the Actisys IR220L+ infra-red adaptor.
+Problem: Some USB to serial converters do not provide sufficient current on their control lines to power the Actisys IR220L+ infra-red adapter.

 Solution: Try using a “real” motherboard mounted 9 pin serial port instead of a USB to Serial Converter.

-Problem: Some Laptop serial ports do not provide sufficient power for the Actisys IR220L+ infra-red adaptor.
+Problem: Some Laptop serial ports do not provide sufficient power for the Actisys IR220L+ infra-red adapter.

 Explanation: The Actisys converter is powered using RS232 control lines (specifically the DTR line).
 Some laptops are unable to provide sufficient power for the Actisys adapter particularly during the “Wakeup” sequence making operation unreliable.
 During tests it appears that once the voltage on the DTR line drops below 4.0 volts the Actisys adaptor resets and communication with the Logger stops.